flokapi/leetcode-explanations/dynamic_programming/README.md

-### Approach 2: Deduce the number of ones using previous values
+### Approach 2: Deduce the number from a previous one using the last power of two

 First of all, we can notice that powers of two contain a single `1`.